 The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

-New: Introducing extra operations in refinement, just published in the journal Formal Aspects of Computing.
+Latest journal paper: Introducing extra operations in refinement, online available in the journal Formal Aspects of Computing.

 - Refinement in Z and Object-Z: Foundations and Advanced Applications by John Derrick and Eerke Boiten.
-(Springer FACIT series, ISBN 1-85233-245-X; new edition in preparation.)
-Reviews in STVR, in Journal of Logic and Computation.
+(Springer FACIT series, ISBN 1-85233-245-X; new edition.)
+Reviews (of 1st edition) in STVR, in Journal of Logic and Computation.

 - cryptography and formal methods, 2005- (With EPSRC network support: CryptoForma 2009-2015)